How to write a menopause policy

 • Detail the training available for managers.

-• Note the point of contact for any menopause-related inquiries
+• Note the point of contact for any menopause-related inquiries.

-• Set the business’s stance on dealing with the menopause
+• Set the business’s stance on dealing with the menopause.

 • Underpin the commitment to support staff and prevent any form of discrimination.